I

+Name

+In English, the name of the letter is the "long I" sound, pronounced /'aɪ/.
+In most other languages, its name matches the letter's pronunciation in open syllables.

 History

-In the Phoenician alphabet, the letter may have originated in a hieroglyph for an arm that represented a voiced pharyngeal fricative (/ʕ/) in Egyptian, but was reassigned to /j/ (as in English "yes") by Semites, because their word for "arm" began with that sound.
+In the Phoenician alphabet, the letter may have originated in a hieroglyph for an arm that represented a voiced pharyngeal fricative (/ʕ/) in Egyptian, but was reassigned to /j/ (as in English "yes") by Semites because their word for "arm" began with that sound.
 This letter could also be used to represent /i/, the close front unrounded vowel, mainly in foreign words.

 The Greeks adopted a form of this Phoenician yodh as their letter iota (Ι, ι) to represent /i/, the same as in the Old Italic alphabet.
 In Latin (as in Modern Greek), it was also used to represent /j/ and this use persists in the languages that descended from Latin.
 The modern letter 'j' originated as a variation of 'i', and both were used interchangeably for both the vowel and the consonant, coming to be differentiated only in the 16th century.
-The dot over the lowercase 'i' is sometimes called a tittle.
-In the Turkish alphabet, dotted and dotless I are considered separate letters, representing a front and back vowel, respectively, and both have uppercase ('I', 'İ') and lowercase ('ı', 'i') forms.